Susan left the box on the front porch with a note saying she was glad that I could use the fabric and quilt tops in it or find good homes for them.

 I still have to figure out how many quilts we’ll be making and how much batting we’ll need, but I know I’ll be buying at least one big roll of batting.
 Polyester batting would be perfect for filling these quilts.
 It’s warmer and more durable when machine washing than cotton.

 I’ll also be looking for sheets or large pieces of fabric to use as backing.
 I just got two twin sized sheets in the thrift store in Bellows Falls this weekend (they were $2.00 each) but I’ll need more.
 So I’ll be scouring the thrift stores for inexpensive sheets in good condition too.

 I’m asking for small donations of $5 and $10 to buy the batting and backing fabric.

 Small donations let a lot more people participate.
 And the idea of a lot of people doing something small to create something big, is like each tiny stitch in a quilt.

 I have received enough money to buy the quilt batting.
 Thanks so much to everyone who donated!

 Any money that I receive beyond the cost of the batting and backing fabric will go to Sue to buy supplies for her art class.
-You can donate through Paypal or venmo, just click here and please write the words quilt batting when you send the donation.
 Or you can send a check to Full Moon Fiber Art PO Box 205 Cambridge NY 12816.
 And again just mention what the donation is for on the check or enveople.

 And as usual, I’ll be sharing the whole process with you all, from washing the quilt tops to tying them off at Bishop Maginn.